III - THE INTERVIEWS

-Dennett is a compatibilist on the issue of free will, meaning that he believes free will is possible in the context of determinism - but it's important to understand that when he says "free will", he doesn't mean it in the same way as the others, the libertarian philosophers.
-Being a cognitive scientist, Dennett has spent much of his career studying the broader subject of consciousness and so his view of free will should be understood in the context of his claim that consciousness itself is just a “bag of tricks.”
+On the flipside, he claims that the libertarian conception of free will is wrong and amounts to nothing more than wishful thinking on the part of those who want to feel like they can "change the future."
+Being a cognitive scientist, Dennett has spent much of his career studying the broader subject of consciousness and so his view of libertarian free will should be understood in the context of his claim that consciousness itself is just a “bag of tricks.”
 As such, he concedes that there is, indeed, no “absolute free will,” in the sense of a soul or an élan vital that is calling the shots, exempt from the laws of nature.
-And regarding the libertarian kind of free will, he doesn’t think it’s possible - although actually, he doesn't seem to shut the door on the possibility of a libertarian free will per se (he gladly grants the possibility of an amplified quantum event in the brain), he just claims it’s “not worth wanting,” because the brain’s ability to “pseudo-randomly generate” thoughts is a good-enough source of randomness.
+And regarding the libertarian kind of free will, he doesn’t think it’s possible because he believes that quantum randomness has no effect on human brains.
+Although actually, he doesn't say it's impossible.
+He gladly grants the possibility of an amplified quantum event in the brain (thus not shutting the door on the possibility of a libertarian free will per se), he just claims it’s “not worth wanting,” because the brain’s ability to “pseudo-randomly generate” thoughts is a good-enough source of randomness, if and when needed.

 On the one hand, his “magic” response is frustrating because I don’t think the libertarian kind of free will is magic.
 I for one don’t see it that way.
 My intuitive interest in libertarian free will certainly doesn’t mean that I hope there’s real magic in the Universe – it just means I’m interested in whether such a conception of free will is scientifically possible.
 So he loses me a bit when he goes down that road, because I don’t think that the only alternative to compatibilism is magic.

-This all points to a fundamental concept in filmmaking which is “suspension of disbelief”: the audience is a cooperative, consenting passenger to start off with in that it will accept to believe the world that the filmmaker is offering them in order to buy into the story and enjoy the ride.
+This all points to a fundamental concept in filmmaking which is “suspension of disbelief”: the audience is a cooperative, consenting passenger to start off with in that it will accept to believe the world that the filmmaker is offering in order to buy into the story and enjoy the ride.
 However this suspension of disbelief is not infinitely elastic and filmmakers can’t overstretch it, other wise it will snap and the audience will be gone.